 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 You might have it as part of your treatment for gallbladder cancer.

 The drugs circulate throughout the body in the bloodstream.
-Chemotherapy alone won't cure gallbladder cancer but specialists use it in several different situations.
+Chemotherapy alone won't cure gallbladder cancer.
+But it can lower the risk of cancer coming back after surgery.

 Chemotherapy for early stage gallbladder cancer